-We provide certain perquisites to Mr. Gebauer, our President, International Operations, who is an American citizen living overseas.
-In 2015, he was provided with use of a company car, a contribution for 50% of his cost of private health insurance (as Mr. Gebauer is not eligible for participation in the German public health insurance system), accident insurance, a pension contribution, reimbursement for a family trip to the United States and reimbursement of expenses relating to personal tax preparation and advice.
+We provided certain perquisites to Mr. Gebauer, our President, International Operations, as an American citizen living overseas.
+In 2017, prior to his retirement, he was provided with use of a company car, accident insurance, a pension contribution, reimbursement for a family trip to the United States and reimbursement of expenses relating to personal tax preparation and advice.

-We also provide Mr. Gebauer with a tax equalization payment that is designed to reimburse him for any additional taxes that he pays as a result of his residence in Germany while employed by us.
-In 2015, Mr. Gebauer received tax equalization payments in Euros equal to \$66,155.
-Mr. Gebauer's tax reimbursement payments are equal to an amount on an after-tax basis equal to the difference between (a) the income tax Mr. Gebauer was actually required to pay in Germany on account of amounts paid to him by LeMaitre Vascular GmbH in the prior calendar year, after giving effect to split pay, if any, and (b) the amount Mr. Gebauer would otherwise be required to pay on account of such amounts for that year had he been a resident and solely working in Massachusetts during that year.
-This amount is paid in four equal quarterly installments.
+We also provided Mr. Gebauer with tax equalization payments designed to reimburse him for any additional taxes payable by him as a result of his residence in Germany while employed by us.
+Mr. Gebauer's tax reimbursement payments were designed to equal an amount on an after-tax basis representing the difference between (a) the income tax Mr. Gebauer was actually required to pay in Germany on account of amounts paid to him by LeMaitre Vascular GmbH in 2016 and for the first nine months of 2017, after giving effect to split pay, if any, and (b) the amount Mr. Gebauer would otherwise be required to pay on account of such amounts for that 2016 and the first nine months of 2017 had he been a resident and solely working in Massachusetts during that year.
+In 2017, Mr. Gebauer received tax equalization payments equal to \$183,885.